Best Money Market Account Rates on SaveBetter in June 2023

 FAQs

-Call us: 844-994-EARN (3276)(Monday to Friday from 9:00 a.m. - 4:00 p.m.
+Call: 844-994-EARN (3276) (Monday to Friday from 9:00 a.m. - 4:00 p.m.
 ET)

-The SaveBetter name and logo are trademarks of Raisin US LLC.
-The Raisin Solutions US name and logo are trademarks of Raisin GmbH, used with permission.
-All other trademarks, logos, marks, and brand names are the property of their respective owners - used with permission
+The Raisin name and logo are trademarks of Raisin GmbH.
+All other trademarks, logos, marks, and brand names are the property of their respective owners — used with permission.

-© 2023 Raisin US LLC.
+© 2024 Raisin GmbH.
 All rights reserved.

-APY means Annual Percentage Yield.
+*APY means Annual Percentage Yield.
 APY is accurate as of {todayDate}.
-Interest rate may change after initial deposit.
+Interest rate and APY may change after initial deposit.
 Minimum opening deposit is $1.00.

 Customer funds are held in various custodial deposit accounts.
-Each customer authorizes the Custodian Bank to hold the customer’s funds in such accounts, in a custodial capacity, in order to effectuate the customer’s deposits to and withdrawals from the various bank and credit union products that the customer requests through SaveBetter.com.
-The Custodian Bank does not establish the terms of the bank or credit union products and provides no advice to customers about bank or credit union products offered through SaveBetter.com.
-Central Bank of Kansas City, Member FDIC, d.b.a.
+Each customer authorizes the Custodial Bank to hold the customer’s funds in such accounts, in a custodial capacity, in order to effectuate the customer’s deposits to and withdrawals from the various bank and credit union products that the customer requests through Raisin.com.
+The Custodial Bank does not establish the terms of the bank or credit union products and provides no advice to customers about bank or credit union products offered through Raisin.com.
+Central Bank of Kansas City (CBKC), Member FDIC, d.b.a.
 Central Payments is the Service Bank.
-Lewis & Clark Bank is the Custodian Bank.
+CBKC, Lewis & Clark Bank and Starion Bank, each Member FDIC, are the Custodial Banks.